-Direct Testimony of McParland hourly rate.
-If overtime is applicable to the Supply Operator is called out and responds to a call between the property of the p 10:00 p.m. and 6:00 a.m. and is able to resolve the call out via telephone, then the Supply Operator will be paid one (1) hour at straight time.
+Direct Testimony of McGarland hourly rate.
+If overtime is applicable to the Supply Operator rate, overtime will be used when the moment premium also.
+If a Supply Operator is called out and responds to a call between the floor of 10:00 p.m. and 6:00 a.m. and is able to resolve the call out via telephone, then the Supply Operator will be paid one (1) hour at straight time.
 Employees performing flushing operations between the hours of 4:00 p.m. and 8:00 a.m. shall be paid at 1.25x their regular hourly rate.